 School districts are more restricted in how they can use funds raised through capital levies.
 For example, school districts cannot use funding raised through operating levies to reduce class size.

 Factors such as class size may be affected indirectly, however.
 If capital needs exist but a capital levy is not passed, it could force the district to use general funds that otherwise might be used to reduce class sizes by hiring more teachers.

 Why is Lakeville Area Public Schools asking for funds for technology?

 Currently, there is no consistent funding source for technology, so providing updates to computer labs and access to digital tools must rely on general fund dollars.
 Our current computer labs and core technology are approaching 8 to 12 years old and are in need of replacement to meet current demands.
-Most of the core technology in the district will need to be replaced after the 2015-16 school as many of our devices have reached or will soon be reaching obsolete status.
+The district will need to replace core technology after 2015-16 because devices have become obsolete.

 Lakeville Area Public Schools is the only district out of the top 20 in the Twin Cities metropolitan area that does not have a capital levy for technology.

 If Question 1 is approved, what would funding provide?